Deco&Design - Furniture

 source: realtor.com

 An interesting period was after 1853, when Japan opened its borders.
 Many artists were inspired by the unique and interesting Japanese style.
-Despite the wealth of ornament of the time there were also those who loved the simplicity, purity of form and strong affinity with nature in Japanese art and tried to capture the Asian spirit in their creations.
+Despite the wealth of ornamentation of the time there were also those who loved the simplicity, purity of form and strong affinity with nature in Japanese art and tried to capture the Asian spirit in their creations.

 Victorian style in furniture